Credit: Farm Transparency Project

 A birds-eye view of a pig looking up through the bars of a device that is lowering them down into a gas chamber

-We’re heading to the Supreme Court to protect pigs like her.
+Our Supreme Court case to protect pigs like her.

 World-first legal challenge for pigs.